macrotex/wordle/README.md

 grids
 ```

+That is, the solution of the above puzzle must be one of the above words.
+(The
+actual solution for that particular puzzle was `brisk`.)

-The default word list used `/usr/share/dict/words`.
-To use a different word list specify
+DISCLAIMER: The default word list used is `/usr/share/dict/words` which
+almost certainly does _not_ match the official Wordle word list.
+To use a
-the `dict` parameter:
+_different_ word list specify the `dict` parameter:

 ```
 from wordle import Wordle